 I have to admit, I was skeptical of scheduling AI when I first started testing.
 But the process of using Clara is simple: once you've created an account, integrated your calendar, and chosen your preferred meeting times, the tool will provide an email address for your "assistant," Clara.
 (You can also change her name in the settings menu, if you prefer a different first or last name.)
 Then, all you need to do is email the AI calendar assistant whenever you'd like to set up a meeting.
 She takes it from there.

 In my testing, I emailed another of my email accounts and asked Clara to set up a meeting with myself.
 She emailed my alter-ego with a selection of times.
 The email was friendly and professional, and it could have easily come from a real person.
 A few emails later, we had chosen a time that worked for everyone, and Clara had sent a Google Calendar invitation to both parties.
-The whole thing took less than 24 hours—and as the event organizer, I didn't have to do anything beyond sending the initial email instigating the meeting.
+The whole thing took less than a few hours—and as the event organizer, I didn't have to do anything beyond sending the initial email instigating the meeting.

 Using Clara is like hiring a virtual assistant to handle your meetings.
 It's likely that regular users wouldn't need to log in to the platform much; you can do everything you need to do via email, and you'll see your upcoming schedule on whatever calendar you linked to Clara.
 But if you do log in to the platform, your dashboard will display a list of proposed and scheduled meetings.